 - During the duel against Dinosaur Ryuzaki, Jonouchi's Swamp Battleguard was protected by the borrowed Lava Battleguard, which reflected the attack directly to the Serpent Night Dragon.
 This scene symbolized the friendship between Jonouchi and Honda, but there is no way a monster can protect another monster without the fitting effect.
 And then Ryuzaki destroyed both of them with a single attack of Red-Eyes Black Dragon.
 The reason was that they tried to protect each other again, but apparently failed because Red-Eyes was too powerful.
 This still made no sense in the game and is never brought up again.

 - Summoned Skull also gets an effect in the duel with the Rare Hunter, where it charges up Alpha the Magnet Warrior's attack by 200 points.

 - If Yugi attacked with monsters in a different order though, he would've won without this "effect" anyway.

 - Throughout the series, Summoned Skull is implied to attack with electricity, which is used to give him a huge variety of added abilities (additional ATK points, greater range, etc).
-None of this would make any sense without the holograms.

 - Furthermore, the first time Yugi uses Summoned Skull (when dueling Pegasus through the video tape), Summoned Skull attacks physically, which is why it can't attack Pegasus quickly enough to win Yugi the duel.
 Of course, it could easily have attacked quickly enough with electricity.